MailTape/MailTape-v1/_posts/2017-04-16-Johnny Hawaii.md

 _Inès_: **"**2015.
 The South of France.
 Early afternoon.
 25°C. Olive trees and flamingos in the background, and Johnny Hawaii playing his set at [This Is Not A Love Song](https://thisisnotalovesong.fr/ "Website") festival.
 Much like this memory, Johnny Hawaii's songs have this peaceful aura, like a hazy Sunday morning spent doing nothing or taking a nap on a warm afternoon, just because we have the luxury to do so.
 Pure, unaltered tranquility.**"**

 + ## The Radio Dept. - It's Personal
 _Inès_: **"**Okay so now we're going to a colder country thanks to Swedish The Radio Dept.'s "It's Personal".
 I have always enjoyed this cold yet dreamy vibe that can be found across their tracks, and this one is one my favorites.
-Mixing sadness and optimism, it builds up with such intensity, feeling overall kind of cathartic.
+Mixing sadness and optimism, it builds up with intensity, feeling overall kind of cathartic.
 The perfect song to clear your head out to.**"**

 + ## Beach House - Sparks
 _Inès_: **"**I have been listening for this song on repeat for the last few weeks.
 This song has this quiet optimism, making you feel like your in a movie's happy ending (which, to be fair, has its perks in everyday life).
 So nice.**"**